Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Introduction and main results

 {We refer to Section \ref{SEC_BESOV} for a precise definition of these function spaces and related properties or notations}.
-In our model of interest, $t$ denotes the initial time of the equation, $\xi$ the initial condition which will be assumed to be distributed according to a given probability measure $\mu$, and $(\mW_s)_{s\ge t} $ is a symmetric non-degenerate $\alpha $-stable process with $\alpha\in (1,2] $ (see Assumption \A{UE} below in the non Brownian case $\alpha\in(1,2)$).
-The time $T$ (possibly infinite) provides the time horizon on which the kernel $b$ is known.
+In our model of interest, $t$ denotes the initial time of the equation, $\xi$ the initial condition which will be assumed to be distributed according to a given probability measure $\mu$ and independent of the symmetric non-degenerate $\alpha $-stable process $(\mW_s)_{s\ge t} $, with $\alpha\in (1,2] $ (see Assumption \A{UE} below in the non Brownian case $\alpha\in(1,2)$).

 A natural question which arises consists in deriving conditions which relate the \emph{stable exponent} $\alpha$, the \emph{integrability indexes} $r,p,q$, the \emph{regularity index} $\beta$ and the dimension $d$ to obtain either weak or strong well-posedness for the McKean-Vlasov SDE \eqref{main}.
-In the first work \cite{chau:jabi:meno:22-1}, we developed an approach which is valid for any initial probability law being viewed as an element of a suitable Besov space (see Lemma 5 in \cite{chau:jabi:meno:22-1} and \eqref{lem_proba_in besov} below).
+In the first work \cite{chau:jabi:meno:22-1}, we developed an approach {to answer such question} which is valid for any initial probability law being viewed as an element of a suitable Besov space (see Lemma 5 in \cite{chau:jabi:meno:22-1} and \eqref{lem_proba_in besov} below) {and for any given horizon $T$}.

 We basically obtained therein that weak uniqueness holds for \eqref{main} for any initial probability law provided